Psychological Safety and Mental Health in the Workplace

 Case Study 1: Google’s Project Aristotle

-Google found that the highest-performing teams had one thing in common—psychological safety.
-Teams with high psychological safety were more collaborative, innovative, and engaged.
+Google found that its highest-performing teams shared one common factor: psychological safety.
+These teams were more collaborative, innovative, and engaged.

 Case Study 2: Healthcare Industry

-Hospitals that emphasized psychological safety reported fewer medical errors and greater job satisfaction among staff.
+Hospitals that emphasized psychological safety reported fewer medical errors and higher job satisfaction among staff.

 Case Study 3: Startups and Innovation